 Canal stenosis commonly develops gradually along with the spinal deterioration that occurs as part of the natural aging process.
-Over time, the cumulative effects of continual wear and tear on the spine can take a toll on its components.
-For example, the intervertebral discs, which serve to separate and cushion the spinal vertebrae, tend to become drier and more brittle with age.
+For example, the spinal discs, which separate and cushion the vertebrae, tend to become drier and more brittle with age.
 As the discs break down, they can herniate or rupture.
 Consequently, many canal stenosis causes stem from herniated disc material or bone spurs that crowd the already limited space within the spinal canal.
 Additional causes include bone spurs or an inflamed spinal joint.

-Excess body weight is included among the canal stenosis causes because it can further stress the spinal anatomy, and thereby lead to or hasten its breakdown.
-The spine provides structural support for the entire body and, in doing so, must carry the majority of the body’s weight.
-Therefore, when an individual is overweight or obese, his or her spine is forced to take on an additional burden, and this can compromise the structure of the spine and damage its intricate components.
+Excess body weight is included among the canal stenosis causes because it can further stress the spinal anatomy and speed up natural degenerative changes.
+The spine provides structural support for the entire body and carries much of the body’s weight.
+Therefore when a person is overweight or obese, his or her spine is forced to take on an additional burden, which increases the risk of developing issues like canal stenosis.

-Furthermore, overweight individuals tend to be less fit than their healthy-weight counterparts.
+Being overweight is also associated with a sedentary lifestyle.
 A lack of exercise can inhibit flexibility and weaken the core muscles in the back, pelvic region and thighs.
-To compensate, an individual might develop poor posture, tilting the pelvis forward and curving the lower back.
+To compensate, a person might develop poor posture, tilting the pelvis forward and curving the lower back.
 Poor posture can weaken the spine and cause further deterioration.

-After seeing a physician for a proper diagnosis, an individual with neck or pain might be encouraged to achieve and maintain a healthy weight through tools like a balanced diet and regular exercise.
+After seeing a doctor for a proper diagnosis, those dealing with symptoms related to canal stenosis might be encouraged to achieve and maintain a healthy weight by starting a weight management program that includes better nutrition and regular exercise.
 Chronic pain stemming from canal stenosis causes, including excess body weight, can often be managed with these and other options like medication, physical therapy and epidural steroid injections.
-However, if the pain persists or worsens after weight loss, individuals can contact Laser Spine Institute to learn about minimally invasive surgical procedures and request a review of a recent MRI or CT scan.
+However, if the pain persists or worsens after weight loss and exhausting other conservative treatments, contact Laser Spine Institute to learn about the benefits of our minimally invasive spine surgery.